Recipe: Italian Wedding Soup

 freshly ground black pepper, plus more for seasoning

 - 4 cloves

 - 8 cups

 greens (such as escarole), trimmed and torn into bite-sized pieces (about 6 lightly packed cups)

 cooked small pasta, such as orzo or acini di pepe (optional)

 Lemon wedges, optional

-Combine the ground meat, bread crumbs, 1 egg, 1/4 cup of each cheese, oregano, salt and pepper in a bowl.
-Mix thoroughly, then form the mixture into 3/4-inch to 1 1/2-inch balls.
+Place the ground meat, breadcrumbs, 1 of the eggs, 1/4 cup of the Pecorino, 1/4 cup of the Parmesan, oregano, salt, and pepper in a bowl.
+Mix thoroughly but be careful not to overwork the meat.
+Form the mixture into 3/4-inch to 1 1/2-inch balls.
 You should have 20 to 30 meatballs, depending on how large you form them.

-In a large skillet, heat 2 tablespoons olive oil over medium high heat.
-Add the meatballs in batches and cook, turning, until browned all over, 3 to 5 minutes.
+Heat 2 tablespoons of the oil in a large skillet over medium-high heat until shimmering.
+Add the meatballs in batches so as not to crowd the pan and cook, turning occasionally, until browned all over, 3 to 5 minutes.
 (If they are still a bit pink in the middle, don't worry; they will continue to cook in the broth.)
-Set them aside on paper towels or a paper bag to absorb excess oil.
+Transfer to a paper towel-lined plate as each batch is ready.

-Leftovers will keep in a sealed container in the refrigerator for up to 3 days.
-To re-heat, simmer gently over low heat.
+Storage: Leftovers will keep in a sealed container in the refrigerator for up to 3 days.
+To reheat, simmer gently over low heat.